Judge Decides Not To Drop Child Negligence Charges Against Former Parkland School Deputy Scot Peterson

 The law that he’s accused of breaking specifically applies to caregivers, but Eiglarsh says a law enforcement officer on a school campus doesn’t fit the legal definition of a caregiver.

-The judge says this is a matter for the jury.MORE NEWS: Former Teammate Rashuan Jones Arrested In Murder Of UM Star Bryan Pata, 15 Years Later
+The judge says this is a matter for the jury.MORE NEWS: Viral Photo Of Florida Woman On Floor Of Monoclonal Treatment Site Illustrates Huge Demand For COVID Antibody Drugs

 In Thursday’s statement, Eiglarsh added that “the public has been fed a false narrative about Scot Peterson.
 We have overwhelming evidence proving that the numerous actions that my client took during the attack was done to save lives.”